islasola/mockdoc/docs/setup_private_link.md

 ![Enter VPC endpoint ID](https://assets.zilliz.com/zillizCloudDocAssets/enter_vpc_endpiont_id.png)

-### Obtain private link
+### Obtain private link for AWS-hosted instances

 After verifying and accepting the VPC endpoint you have submitted, Zilliz Cloud allocates a private link for this endpoint.
 You can see it in the Database details tab of your database.

 ## Set up a DNS record